MahiJhade12/Billing_Management_System/README.md

   # bayer table
   1 New Buyer->  This is icon is for adding new buyer in the database(mysql) which has featurs like add(id,name,email,phone No)
                       as Buyer details;
   2 Update Buyer->  This is icon is for Updating new buyer in the database(mysql) which has featurs like add(id,name,email,phone No)
                      as Buyer details;
   3 Buyer Details -> To show all buyer details from database;
    # product table
-  1 New product->  This is icon is for adding new buyer in the database(mysql) which has featurs like add(id,name,desctiption,rate)
+  1 New product->   This is icon is for adding new buyer in the database(mysql) which has featurs like add(id,name,
-                       as product details;
+                    description,rate) as product details;
-   2 Update product-> This is icon is for Updating new buyer in the database(mysql) which has featurs like add(id,name,desctiption,rate)
+   2 Update product->  This is icon is for Updating new buyer in the database(mysql) which has featurs like add(id,name,
-                       as product details;
+                       description,rate) as product details;
   3 product Details -> To show all product details from database;